Oxybutynin: short-term supply of tablets and discontinuation of oral liquid

 On 1 June 2021, we restricted funding to people who were using oxybutynin before 1 June 2021.

-The product will be delisted on 1 May 2022.
-We anticipate that supplies of oxybutynin oral liquid will run out in October 2021.
+The product was delisted on 1 May 2022.
+We anticipated that supplies of oxybutynin oral liquid ran out before being delisted.

 People using the oral liquid will need to be changed to an alternative product.

 We have received clinical advice that solifenacin is a suitable funded alternative for most patients.
 Both 5 mg and 10 mg tablets of solifenacin are fully subsidised.